 THAT FUCKING ENDING THO.
 HHHRRRRNNNGGG! *ahem* calm.
 I am total calm.
 Serenity is the way to the Path, et cetera.

 Look, here are some final thoughts to sum up my feelings: This book is just as amazing as I was lead to believe by everyone who raved about it before me.
 Can… can I just give it all the stars?
-I give this book this many stars.
-Read this book, everyone.
+No?
+Okay… 5/5 stars then!~ Read this book, everyone.
 Do read this book!